PierreRAFFA/aws-k3s-terraform/README.md

 # aws-k3s-terraform

 K3s cluster build with Terraform and deployed on AWS EC2 instances.
 The container-runtime used is Docker.

+The cluster runs [cloud-provider-aws](https://github.com/kubernetes/cloud-provider-aws) which is an interface between a Kubernetes cluster and AWS service APIs.
+It will be responsible to spin the load balancers up.

 The cluster runs 2 Go apps (ms-users, ms-payments) which serve a api server on port 8080.
 The api route are respectively: